barbazul/1kfa/mod_guide_campaigns.md

 This is the chapter of the game where characters are most at risk to lose all of their Stamina points.
-In other chapters of the story, the GM may choose to narrate this as unconciousness, imprisonment, or something else that the character will naturally recover from.
+In other chapters of the story, the GM may choose to narrate this as unconsciousness, imprisonment, or something else that the character will naturally recover from.

 But not in this chapter.